Myobatrachoidea

 Myobatrachoidea is a superfamily of frogs.
 It contains two families, both of which are found in Australia, New Guinea, and the Aru Islands.
 Some sources group these two families into a single family Myobatrachidae.

 Their closest relatives are thought to be the Calyptocephalellidae of southern South America, from which they diverged during the mid-Cretaceous (about 100 million years ago).
 Together, they comprise the clade Australobatrachia; their common ancestor is thought to have inhabited South America, with the ancestors of Myobatrachoidea dispersing to Australasia during the Cretaceous via (then ice-free) Antarctica.
 Both families within Myobatrachoidea are thought to have diverged from each other during the Late Cretaceous or during the earliest Paleocene (immediately after the Cretaceous-Paleogene extinction event).
+The earliest fossils of this group are of Platypectrum casca from the Early Eocene.